GhostieSpook/emoji-art-archive/submited art/README.md

 2. A file with the emojis.
 3. A `.txt` file with copy a copy and pastable message to paste the emoji art.
 And finally
 4. An image preview of the art.

+## If someone would be so willing.
+Could you type up a tutorial on how to submit their art below this text.
+Thank you!